Pelle Lindbergh Remembered

 I actually got a call from my best friend to turn on the television to see Pelle Lindbergh was in a car accident – and this was before they knew he was dead.
 I remember I asked him, ‘What channel?’ and he said, ‘EVERY channel’.
 And that’s when I realized it’s got to be really bad.
 I’d watched the game the night before so you went from the team being in the middle of a big winning streak and the elation of that, and then to concern and devastation.
 It wasn’t until much after that they discussed what was involved in the crash, but it was just the shock and it just being devastating.

-Meltzer also remembers what he and other fans went through the week following Pelle’s passing:
+Meltzer also remembers what he and other fans went through the week following Pelle’s fatal crash:

 Everybody went through the same gamut of emotions.
 There was the elation of them winning – and they weren’t just winning, they were rolling over teams.
 They were clicking.
 They had been in the Finals the year before that.
 In the locker room after the game, Mark Howe told Jay Snider, this is the best team I’ve ever been apart of – that was the night before the crash.
 I think at about 9:45pm on Saturday, I think everyone really felt this team was going to win the Stanley Cup.
 The next morning it was a kick in the gut.
 Pelle was such a popular player anyway.
 Had it been anyone on the team it would’ve been awful, shocked, and horrified.
 But when it’s your Vezina winning goaltender who was one of the two or three most popular guys on the team, it turned into one of those things like…’how do you carry on from there’.